-Most listings are in the $40's per square foot per year.
-The Old Town region is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $3 per sqft per year.
-That's a 7% rise in rent.
+On average, listings lease in the $40's per square foot per year.
+The Old Town submarket is seeing a a boost in rates.
+In the last 3 months, the median rate rose $4 per sqft per year.
+That's a 9% increase in rent.

-Compared to the rest of the Washington D.C. market, the Old Town region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Old Town region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 56 listings have been posted online, so you'll want to check back regularly for new listings.
-About 2% of the available space in the Old Town are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 48 listings have come on the market, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 2,910 sqft, there are still 0 office spaces below 2,000 sqft.
 Most properties in this area are close to 4 stories.
 Most buildings in this region were built in 1978 and are Class B.